-Alright, new parents, buckle up!
-We’re about to embark on a messy, hilarious, and ultimately rewarding journey: introducing your babe to the wonderful world of solid food.
+We’re about to embark on a messy, hilarious, and ultimately rewarding journey: introducing your baby to the wonderful world of solid food.
 Enter Baby-Led Weaning (BLW), the feeding method taking the modern parenting scene by storm.
+This article covers all aspects of baby-led weaning, so if you need specific info, choose a section from the list below.

 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.